-The development of AI is relevant to law firms, as innovative firms such as WBD use AI technology to streamline such tasks as e-discovery.
+The development of AI is relevant to law firms, as innovative firms such as Womble Bond Dickinson use AI technology to streamline such tasks as e-discovery.
 Rogers sees a day in which AI technology is part of every employee’s workday.
-For example, instead of seeing a safety sign on a factory wall, an AI sign will greet each worker with a personalised message specific to their duties.
+For example, instead of seeing a safety sign on a factory wall, an AI sign will greet each worker with a personalized message specific to their duties.

 He also said the evolution of technology will present opportunities for law firms to serve clients.
 As people become increasingly dependent upon being connected virtually, governments will step in to create regulations - and that, in turn, creates opportunities for lawyers.